-There are many stunning pixie haircuts that look great on women over 50.
+There are many stunning pixie cuts for women over 50.
 Here are 16 examples to inspire you.

 One of the most fashionable hairstyles throughout time is the pixie cut.
 It made my list of the top 16 hairstyles for the year due to its widespread popularity.